 Students are encouraged to live in the community or the school district where they are assigned to teach.
 Although the student is not charged for meals during the student teaching assignment period, a charge is assessed for on-campus housing commitments that students have made.
 Transportation and arrangements for housing in the assigned community are the responsibility of the student teacher.
 Help in making housing arrangements can be sought through the cooperating teacher, the principal's or superintendent's offices, local real estate agencies, or former student teachers.
 Commuting any great distance may be dangerous or time-consuming and could lead to an inadequate teaching experience.
 Most cooperating teachers are involved in some evening and weekend teaching duties, and the student teacher is expected to participate in all of these duties.
 Married students, if they desire, may be placed in schools close to Ithaca as a convenience to their families.

-Piano, organ, and guitar majors in music education must declare, no later than during the sophomore year, whether they plan their teaching experience to be in the vocal or instrumental area.
+Piano, organ, and guitar majors in music education must declare, no later than in their sophomore year, whether they plan their teaching experience to be in the vocal or instrumental area.

 Piano, organ, and guitar students normally receive instruction and experience in the vocal emphasis area.
 Piano, organ, and guitar majors who want to have a teaching experience in the instrumental area may elect the instrumental emphasis.
 They must have performance capability on a wind, string, or percussion instrument equal to "outstanding level" on grade IV literature listed in the New York State School Music Association (NYSSMA) manual.
 This is determined by an audition with a member of the instrumental music education department and the appropriate performance faculty member.
 The audition determines the amount of study necessary on that instrument.
 The program makes provision for four semesters of secondary instrument private lessons.
 Deficiencies may demand further study in private lessons, subject to the elective applied music fee.
 Membership is required in a major instrumental performing group (on the secondary instrument) each semester, and in choral ensemble for two semesters.
 The student must follow the curriculum of music education-instrumental.